 - Increased confidence.

 - It can improve your hygiene.

-- It can improve your sex life.
+- It can improve your relationship with your partner.

 - Less chance to acquire certain STDs.